There is little point in developing a high quality guideline if its recommendations cannot be implemented

 It may be useful to assess the overall implementability of a guideline when forming recommendations or finalising the guideline thereafter.
 Consider potential barriers or facilitators to implementing the recommendations in their intended setting (Shiffman, Dixon et al. 2005).
 You should also identify opportunities to enhance implementability further at this point prior to publication and dissemination.

-There are tools available to undertake such an assessment, such as the GuideLine Implementability Appraisal (GLIA) tool (and its recent update); however, these have not been formally evaluated and their use may be resource intensive, particularly if each recommendation must be assessed separately (Shiffman, Dixon et al. 2005).
+There are tools available to undertake such an assessment, such as the GuideLine Implementability Appraisal (GLIA) tool; however, these have not been formally evaluated and their use may be resource intensive, particularly if each recommendation must be assessed separately (Shiffman, Dixon et al. 2005).

 Developers seeking NHMRC approval of their guideline must meet all procedures and requirements.
 Many of these are related to aspects of guideline development that, when undertaken according to the advice in this module, can enhance the guideline’s implementability.
 For example, they cover aspects of the guideline’s governance and stakeholder involvement (including public consultation), scope and purpose, evidence review process, recommendations and structure and style.